Enterprise Singapore: Support for businesses

-Internationalisation efforts
+Internationalization efforts

 Overseas markets

-Enterprise Singapore maintains overseas centers in various countries to support the internationalization of Singaporean enterprises.
-In total there are 36 overseas centers in 21 countries, including nine in the People's Republic of China.
+EnterpriseSG has overseas centres in various countries to support the internationalisation of Singaporean enterprises.
+In total, there are over 30 overseas centres in 21 countries, including nine in the People's Republic of China.

 Plug and Play Network

-Launched in 2018, the agency established a Plug and Play Network in partnership with nine organisations spanning across six countries.
+Launched in 2018, the agency established a Plug and Play Network in partnership with nine organizations in six countries.

-The network provides services including targeted market research, a global database for matching overseas partner, facilitation of business connections between suppliers and distributors, and assistance with workspace solutions.
+The Plug and Play Network includes market research, a database for overseas partners, and facilities intended to assist companies with connections and workspace arrangements.

-Bilateral Business Forums
+Bilateral business forums

-Enterprise Singapore organises bilateral business forums to facilitate dialogue between delegates and officials from Singapore and partner countries.
-These forums focus on discussing business partnership opportunities, domestic market conditions, business trends, and future directions.
-It has organized Business Forums with India, Latin America, Bangladesh, Germany, among other countries including in Africa with the ASBF.
+EnterpriseSG organises business forums for delegates and officials from Singapore and other countries to discuss business partnerships.
+Participants include India, Latin America, Bangladesh, Germany, among other countries, including in Africa with the ASBF.